-4. Summary of results to date
+4. Summary of results

-Some themes are starting to emerge and it will be interesting to see if they continue to do so as the sample size gets bigger.
+Due to the size of the sample, it is not possible to identify any themes, but some are starting to emerge, as follows:

-So far, it appears that services have proven very capable to change and adapt to the needs of the population and the pandemic quickly and effectively.
-This is a testament to the staff working within health and social care.

-Patients are also generally happy and accepting of the changes they have experienced and feel it has been well organised and coordinated.
-So far, evidence suggests that people are happy with remote consultations either online or via the telephone.
-It is hoped that our other survey 'Your experiences of using digital technology when using your GP practice during the COVID-19 pandemic' will give us more insight into this.

-People have also been satisfied with any changes they have experienced at their GP or pharmacy when it comes to accessing their medication.

-Difficulties in maintaining physical and mental health are starting to emerge as themes, with people noting difficulties simply because of the impact of lockdown, or because of specific reasons, such as reduced access to healthcare from their GP, consultant or community services.

-Concerns about access to dentists and opticians are also an emerging theme, but we also heard some positive stories of people receiving advice from their dentist and being put on a waiting list for treatment.

-Appointment cancellations is also an emerging theme but in these instances people are generally highlighting that an appointment was cancelled and did not appear to be dissatisfied with this.
+- It appears that services have proven very capable to change and adapt to the needs of the population and the pandemic quickly and effectively.
+This is a testament to the staff working within health and social care. - People were generally happy and accepting of the changes they experienced and felt it has been well organised and coordinated.
+So far, evidence suggests that people are happy with remote consultations, either online or via the telephone. - People were generally satisfied with changes they experienced at their GP or pharmacy in accessing their medication. - People highlighted difficulties in maintaining physical and mental health, with people noting difficulties simply because of the impact of lockdown, or because of specific reasons, such as reduced access to healthcare from their GP, consultant, or community services. - People highlighted concerns about access to dentists and opticians, but we also heard some positive stories of people receiving advice from their dentist and being put on a waiting list for treatment. - People highlighted appointment cancellations but, in these instances, people were generally highlighting that an appointment was cancelled and did not appear to be dissatisfied with this.

+As we take forward our work on Healthwatch England's Because We All Care campaign, we will be watching our data to see if these themes continue to emerge.
+In the future, we intend to do further work on any themes that are highlighted out of this work and Because We All Care, together.